Useful 15+ Cantonese Adverbs: Gateway To Advanced Cantonese

 A common adverb of manner is “慢慢” (maan4 maan4), which means “slowly.”

-If you want to say, “He speaks slowly,” you’d say “佢慢慢講” (keoi5 maan4 maan4 gong2).
+This is perfect for describing Cantonese personality.
+So, if you want to say, “He speaks slowly,” you’d say “佢慢慢講” (keoi5 maan4 maan4 gong2).

-Here, “慢慢” (maan4 maan4) comes right before the verb “講” (gong2), painting a clear picture of how the action is performed.
+Here, “慢慢” (maan4 maan4) comes right before the Cantonese verb “講” (gong2), painting a clear picture of how the action is performed.

 Up next, we’ll list down some commonly used adverbs in Cantonese, so stay tuned!